Principles and practices, guilds and cross-functional teams

 · February 18, 2019

-I have been involved in many organisational changes that turn the organisation sideways.
+I have been involved in many organizational changes that turn the organization sideways.
 From functional departments to cross-functional teams, from projects and completing activities to continuous delivery and focus on reaching effects.

 Just about always this creates some initial confusion around where decisions get made and how the old ways fit into the new.
-Quite often worry about chaos break out.
+Quite often worry about chaos breaks out.

 For example;